 The school has very high admission requirements for SAT and ACT scores, generally admitting students who score in the top 20 percent (SAT 1240/1460 ACT 25/31).
 University of Minnesota Twin Cities typically accepts and attracts "A-" average high school students with an average GPA around 3.75.
 Most incoming freshmen graduate in the top quarter of their high school class.
 22% of those admitted chose to enroll in the school.

 You are required to submit admission test scores with your application.
 University of Minnesota Twin Cities is not a test optional school.
 Note: Please consult the school directly to confirm the most up to date testing requirements.

 |SAT Math 25th||640|

 |SAT Test||25th Percentile Score|

 |SAT Math 75th||760|

 |SAT Composite 75th||1460|

 What are the SAT requirements for students to be admitted to University of Minnesota Twin Cities?

-University of Minnesota Twin Cities typically requires applicants to be in the top 10 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1330 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1240.
-The estimated average SAT composite for admitted freshman is 1420 out of 1600.
-13 percent of applicants submit SAT scores to the school.
-Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.
+University of Minnesota Twin Cities typically prefers applicants to be in the top 19 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1240 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 1130.
+The average SAT composite for admitted freshman is 1350 out of 1600.
+Minnesota ranks #3 in Minnesota and #82 in the nation for highest average SAT composite score.
+14 percent of applicants submit SAT scores to the school.

 |ACT Test||25th Percentile Score|